GeoNode/documentation/usage/managing_documents/document_info.rst

     *Document Metadata*

-Under the :guilabel:`Resource` button, it is possible to select the *Share* option to provides the document link to share.
+By selecting the :guilabel:`Share` tab, the corresponding :guilabel:`Share` tab from the properties table is opened.

 .. figure:: img/document_sharing.png
     :align: center

     *Document Sharing*

-If you want to download the document, click on the :guilabel:`Download` button and the document will be downloaded automatically.
+If you want to download the document, click on the :guilabel:`Download` tab and then from the dropdown menu click :guilabel:`Download`.

 .. figure:: img/document_download.png
     :align: center